Ditlev Gothard Monrad: Legacy

 Monrad was respected for his intellect, idealism, and industriousness.
 His both theoretical and practical interest in political and ecclesiastical matters had a huge and lasting impact, primarily through the constitution but also a number of legal reforms which bear witness to an able politician and administrator.
 Yet, he showed himself to be an erratic political leader during the 1864 war ending in disastrous defeat.
 Ever since, Monrad's legacy has been split between these extremes.
 The historian Aage Friis characterized Monrad as 'one of the most outstanding but at the same time most enigmatic characters in modern Danish history, and the most difficult person to portray'.

 There is a debate on whether Monrad's mental state affected his decision-making during the war, in particular dismissing the supreme commander and the break-up of the London Conference.
 The Danish television series 1864 portrays Monrad as a maniac nationalist.
 Other historians point out the high complexity of the situation; the absence in cabinet of other experienced ministers, including the other National Liberal leaders who had made the important decision leading up to the war and ignited the nationalistic public mood but now leaving Monrad to himself; the opinion and dynastic position of the new king; the mixed messages of other European powers; as well as how formidable Bismarck showed himself to be as an opponent with a distinct cause for winning a war as a stepping stone towards German unification.
-A learned society for promoting knowledge about Monrad has existed since 2012, founded by his successor as bishop of Lolland-Falster.
+A learned society for promoting knowledge about Monrad exists since 2012, founded by his successor as the bishop of Lolland-Falster.